JaideepMurthy/Language_Translate_faq/README.md

  Fetch FAQs in Bengali: `curl http://localhost:8000/api/faqs/?lang=bn`

-## Contribution Guidelines
+### Contribution Guidelines
+In my project, I ensured that all contributions adhered to best practices and coding standards:

-Follow PEP8 Guidelines: Ensure your code adheres to PEP8 standards.
-Use tools like flake8 to check your code.
+I followed PEP8 guidelines to maintain clean and readable code.
+I used tools like flake8 to check for style violations and ensure consistency.

-Use Conventional Commit Messages: Follow conventional commit messages for clarity and consistency.
+I followed conventional commit messages to keep version control organized and meaningful:

-git commit -m "feat: Add multilingual FAQ model" git commit -m "fix: Improve translation caching" git commit -m "docs: Update README with API examples"
+`git commit -m "feat: Add multilingual FAQ model"` `git commit -m "fix: Improve translation caching"` `git commit -m "docs: Update README with API examples"`

-Ensure Tests Pass: Write unit tests using pytest and ensure all tests pass before submitting a PR.
+I wrote unit tests using pytest to validate functionality and maintain reliability.
+Before every commit or pull request, I ensured that all tests passed successfully:

-pytest
+`pytest`

+By following these practices, I maintained high code quality, clarity, and efficiency throughout the project.

 ## Docker Support
 1. Build and Run Docker Containers: